-Prior Authorization may be required for select home health agency care.
+Prior Authorization is required for Home Health Agency Care.
 In-network providers are responsible to obtain prior authorization.

 Home infusion therapy

 Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
 The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).